AlfredoSrMartinez/LLproject50/README.md

 ## File Summary

 1.- **main.lua**
 main file from the program it loads the library hexmaniac for color correction, and the map file for drawing the borders of the game, other useful variables such as game_State, input, timer, score for the game to work properly.
-In load the music, sound effects, graphics such as title cards and the variables already mentioned are intialized, with the functions snake and berry that we are going to talk about later in the readme.
-In update we make the snake and the music start, some additional controls are displayed such as escape, restart, and increasing the snake size, it also has the winning conditions, and the code that checks for the snake to collition with itself, with the borders, and the fruits.
+In load the music, sound effects, graphics such as title cards and the variables already mentioned are initialized, with the functions snake and berry that we are going to talk about later in the readme.
+In update we make the snake and the music start, some additional controls are displayed such as escape, restart, and increasing the snake size, it also has the winning conditions, and the code that checks for the snake to collision with itself, with the borders, and the fruits.
 In draw the color of the background and the font is established, the snake and the map too, we print the score and the berries, and for last the game states conditions to display on the screen the current of them

 2.- **conf.lua**
 Here we just establish in the file the version of the love framework we are currently using, the title of the window, the icon of the same window, and the height and width